LumenYoung/Notes/content/index.md

 3) **Life** for personal reflections and experiences,
 4) **Notes** for shorter, more frequent updates capturing my daily explorations and discoveries.

-This framework helps me stay organized while allowing me to document a wide range of thoughts and endeavors.
+This content structure encompasses everything I might want to share without restricting me to only polished or meticulously crafted pieces.
+In fact, the pursuit of perfection can often drain the joy out of blogging, and I shall definitely avoid this trap.